quicwg/wg-materials/ietf106/minutes.md

 Gorry Fairhurst: I think the use of bytes we call transport is what we do in TSV.
 IPPM is here.
 We need to stop going on about the later.
 It's part of the area, we should do this.
 Is this proposal right?
 Don't know.
 Spent so much time not talking about this.

-Igor Lubashev: The opinion that we should do nothing here... _missing_ why QUIC is on UDP is due to the pragmatic realisation that it works.
+Igor Lubashev: There was opinion that we should do nothing here.
+I disagree.
+Google deployed QUIC on UDP.
 Pragmatism is in the spirit of QUIC.
 Meanwhile TSVWG is talking about how to do measurability the right way.

 Ted Hardie: Clearly we must do this or people might deploy ECN, and we must prevent that.
 I am happy to work on this if it is not gating for V1.
 Do not set aside bits now.
 We need a real design process.